 New energy : portable solar charging panels (suitable for rural areas with power shortages).

-Religiously sensitive items (shoes with Buddha images printed on them), high-value luxury goods (high taxes, narrow audience).
+Religiously sensitive items (shoes with Buddha images printed on them), high-value luxury goods (high taxes and narrow audience).

-Case : A company in Chengdu combined the Sichuan panda pattern with the Uzbek "auspicious bird" to launch a joint T-shirt, and sales tripled.
+Case : A Chengdu company combined the Sichuan panda pattern with the Uzbek "auspicious bird" to launch a joint T-shirt, and sales tripled.

 Offline : Participate in the Central Asia International Trade Fair and the Uzbekistan Auto Parts Exhibition, and directly connect with government procurement projects.

-Online : Settled in local e-commerce platforms (such as Kaspi in Kazakhstan and Uzum in Uzbekistan); social media operations were mainly based on the Russian-speaking area of TikTok; and product testing videos were released.
+Online : Establish a presence on local e-commerce platforms (such as Kaspi in Kazakhstan and Uzum in Uzbekistan), focus social media operations on the Russian-speaking region of TikTok, and publish product testing videos.

 Logistics : Priority is given to land transportation through Xinjiang ports (the cost is 60% lower than air transportation), and large items are stocked in advance in Kazakhstan overseas warehouses.

-Payment : Connect to local e-wallets (such as Qiwi, UzCard) and support cash on delivery (conversion rate increased by 20%).
+Payment : Connect to local e-wallets (such as Qiwi and UzCard) and support cash on delivery (conversion rate increased by 20%).

 Certification : Kazakhstan GOST certification and Uzbekistan SGS test report are the entry thresholds.

-After-sales : Cooperate with local agents to set up maintenance centers (especially auto parts and machinery categories) and provide Russian-speaking customer service.
+After-sales service : Cooperate with local agents to set up maintenance centers (especially for auto parts and machinery) and provide Russian-speaking customer service.

-Market research : Google Trends (capturing Russian keywords), EchoTik (monitoring hot social media trends in Central Asia).
+Market research : Google Trends (capturing Russian keywords), EchoTik (monitoring Central Asian social media trends).

-Logistics tracking : Cainiao International Central Asia Special Line (real-time query of customs clearance progress).
+Logistics tracking : Cainiao International Central Asia dedicated line (real-time query of customs clearance progress).